⭐ Our #1 Pick: Flower Dance Carnival — Authentic rose toy, medical-grade silicone

 Who should skip: Anyone who just searches "rose toy" and buys the cheapest one on page 1.

 Amazon.au's marketplace is the #1 source of counterfeit rose toys reaching New Zealand letterboxes.
 Search "rose toy" and you'll see hundreds of listings from brands like MOOLIGIRL, Hotuoo, Rosetoyer, SUNGKGI — these are generic reseller storefronts, usually shipped from the same Chinese factories that produce the fakes.
-Prices range varies by channel, reviews are often incentivised, and the product quality varies wildly from box to box.
+Prices vary by channel, reviews are often incentivised, and the product quality varies wildly from box to box.

 That said, Amazon.au does sell legitimate brands.
 If you see Satisfyer, Womanizer or Lovehoney rose-style suction vibrators on Amazon.au, those are real — those brands ship directly.
 Just don't buy a "rose sucking vibrator" from a 5-letter random name.